seandstewart/bardly/pending/romances/cymbeline/uncut.md

 I have read three hours then: mine eyes are weak:
 Fold down the leaf where I have left: to bed:
 Take not away the taper, leave it burning;
-And if thou canst awake by four o’ the clock,
+And if thou canst awake by four o' the clock,
 I prithee, call me.
 Sleep hath seized me wholly

 *Exit Lady*